ProgWebApp/PartySearch/README.md

 Static Website with coop and multi game referential.

-TODO Refactor Order + How to add games in database
+You can add game to this static database with this [documentation](./docs/database.md).

 ## Access